-In the case of the occurrence of a Triggering Event, Mr. Excell may elect to continue to be employed by the Company, or give 30 days' notice in writing to the Company regarding the termination of his employment agreement, in which event the Company will pay to Mr. Excell the amount equal to two (2) years' annual salary then in effect on the 30th day after receipt of such notice, less deductions required by law.
+In the case of the occurrence of a Triggering Event, Mr. Excell could have elected to continue to be employed by the Company, or give 30 days' notice in writing to the Company regarding the termination of his employment agreement, in which event the Company had agreed to pay to Mr. Excell an amount equal to two (2) years' annual salary then in effect on the 30th day after receipt of such notice, less deductions required by law.

-In the case of the occurrence of a Triggering Event, Mr. MacNeily may elect to continue to be employed by the Company, or give 30 days' notice in writing to the Company regarding the termination of his employment agreement, in which event the Company will pay to Mr. MacNeily the amount equal to one and a half times annual salary then in effect and pay in lieu of any accrued and unused vacation in accordance with the Employment Standards Act, 2000 on the 30th day after receipt of such notice.
+In the case of the occurrence of a Triggering Event, Mr. MacNeily could have elected to continue to be employed by the Company, or give 30 days' notice in writing to the Company regarding the termination of his employment agreement, in which event the Company had agreed to pay to Mr. MacNeily the amount equal to one and a half times his annual salary then in effect and pay in lieu of any accrued and unused vacation in accordance with the Employment Standards Act, 2000 on the 30th day after receipt of such notice.

-Under the terms of Mr. Excell's employment agreement, Mr. Excell may terminate his employment with the Company at any time upon giving 90 days' notice in writing to the Company, after which the Company may, at its sole discretion, pay to Mr. Excell a lump sum in an amount equal to his annual salary divided by one-twelfth for each 30-day period remaining in the notice period following the date of receipt of such notice in lieu of such Named Executive continuing to serve the Company during such remaining period.
+Under the terms of Mr. Excell's employment agreement, Mr. Excell could have terminated his employment with the Company at any time upon giving 90 days' notice in writing to the Company, after which the Company could, at its sole discretion, pay to Mr. Excell a lump sum in an amount equal to his annual salary divided by one-twelfth for each 30-day period remaining in the notice period following the date of receipt of such notice in lieu of such Named Executive continuing to serve the Company during such remaining period.

-Under the terms of Mr. MacNeily's employment agreement, Mr. MacNeily may terminate his employment with the Company at any time upon giving 60 days' notice in writing to the Company, after which the Company may, at its sole discretion, waive the notice of resignation provided by Mr. MacNeily and instead pay him a lump sum in an amount equal to the amount of salary Mr. MacNeily would have otherwise earned for working the remainder of the 60 day notice period.
+Under the terms of Mr. MacNeily's employment agreement, Mr. MacNeily could terminate his employment with the Company at any time upon giving 60 days' notice in writing to the Company, after which the Company could, at its sole discretion, waive the notice of resignation provided by Mr. MacNeily and instead pay him a lump sum in an amount equal to the amount of salary Mr. MacNeily would have otherwise earned for working the remainder of the 60 day notice period.